-Top-hat plans have generated more interest in recent years due to the restrictions on qualified retirement plans, especially as they relate to high wage-earners.
-Example: The maximum annual compensation that may be taken into account for qualified retirement plan purposes in 2016 is $265,000 (the same as 2015).
+Top-hat plans have generated more interest among higher-ups in recent years due to the restrictions on qualified retirement plans, especially as they relate to high wage-earners.
+For example, the maximum annual compensation that may be taken into account for retirement plan purposes in 2019 is $280,000 (up from $275,000 in 2018).

-But a top-hat plan comes at a tax price.
+Be aware that a top-hat plan comes at a tax price.
 Under rules instituted after 2004, amounts that are deferred under a nonqualified plan must be included in taxable income unless there is a substantial forfeiture risk.
-The plan should be carefully drafted with the tax consequences in mind.
+Thus, the plan should be carefully drafted with the tax aspects in mind.